Haender-Michael/Phase-1-Project/README.md

 ### **Data Cleaning: Ensuring Accurate and Reliable Analysis**
 In this section, we focus on refining the dataset to maintain precision and consistency:
-- **DataFrame Duplication** – Creating a structured copy for controlled modifications.
+- **DataFrame Duplication** – Creating a structured copy for controlled modifications.All modifications will be done in the copy not in the original DataFrame.
 - **Column Filtering** – Removing irrelevant fields to streamline analysis.
-- **Data Type Optimization** – Standardizing entry formats and defining an index for efficient data processing.
+- **Data Type Optimization** – ensures consistency in how information is stored, improving efficiency in processing and analysis.
+By standardizing data formats, we reduce errors and streamline operations, making insights more reliable.
 - **Handling Missing Values** – Filling incomplete records to preserve dataset integrity.

 These steps ensure a **clean, well-structured dataset**, allowing for accurate aviation risk assessment and meaningful insights.